gradio-app/gradio/testing-guidelines/ci.md

 - Which workflow file on which branch actually runs.
 - What information about the repo or triggering event does that workflow have access to.

-If a workflow "runs in the context of the default branch" then it will use the workflow that exists on trhe default branch, regardless of whether or not the event that originall triggered it was on another branch.
+If a workflow "runs in the context of the default branch" then it will use the workflow that exists on the default branch, regardless of whether or not the event that originally triggered it was on another branch.
 If the workflow "runs in the context of the pull request branch" then it will pull the workflow file from the pull request branch.

 The information available inside a workflow after it has started (usually available via the [`github` context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context)).
 For pull requests, this will include things like the pull request number, and the ref and HEAD SHA of the pull request branch.
 For workflows running in the context of the default branch, this may not contain much information, but all references to the branch and sha will mainly just be references to main.